marloncoti/tech-community-day-iac-workshop/content/25_intro_modern_iac_python/40_cicd/2_creating_workflow.md

           comment-on-pr: true
           work-dir: ./lab-02
           command: preview
-          stack-name: prd # When using an individual account, only use stack-name.
+          stack-name: dev # When using an individual account, only use stack-name.
         env:
           PULUMI_ACCESS_TOKEN: ${{ secrets.PULUMI_ACCESS_TOKEN }}